Draft

 9.2.
 Medicine & Chemistry

-The 3D Microscopy Metadata Standards (3D-MMS), developed by the BRAIN 3D Microscopy Working Group, help ensure that a 3D microscopy dataset is sufficiently described to support its’ re-use by scientists who did not generate the data.
-Adoption of 3D-MMS will aid investigators who want to share data, helping them to evaluate and decide which data can be combined.https://doryworkspace.org/metadata
+In particular, 3D metadata of microscopy is a common application field, which yielded for instance the 3D Microscopy Metadata Standards (3D-MMS) [32] developed by the BRAIN 3D Microscopy Working Group.
+This standard helps ensuring that a 3D microscopy dataset is sufficiently described to support its re-use by other scientists not involved in data creation.
+Its adoption will therefore enable investigators willing to share their data to evaluate and decide which data can be combined.

 https://onlinelibrary.wiley.com/doi/abs/10.1111/cgf.13083 Ontology-Based Representation and Modelling of Synthetic 3D Content: A State-of-the-Art Review